mainmatter/ember-simple-auth/README.md

 ```

 __To make a route in the application require the session to be authenticated,
-there is another mixin__ that Ember.SimpleAuth provides and that can simply
+there is another mixin__ that EmberSimpleAuth provides and that can simply
 be included in the respective route (see the
 [API docs for `AuthenticatedRouteMixin`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-AuthenticatedRouteMixin)):